Skip Navigation Links www.nws.noaa.gov

 The CPC and the contributors to the Forecast Forum caution potential users of this predictive information that they can expect only modest skill.

-ENSO Alert System Status: La Nina Watch
+ENSO Alert System Status: Final La Nina Advisory

 Discussion: